free-creations/icalendar-rrule/README.md

 `require 'icalendar-rrule'`

 Further we have to declare the use of the "Scannable" namespace.
-This is called a "[Refinement](https://ruby-doc.org/core-2.5.0/doc/syntax/refinements_rdoc.html)" which is a _new Ruby core feature_ since Ruby 2.0.
+This is called a "[Refinement](https://ruby-doc.org/core-2.5.0/doc/syntax/refinements_rdoc.html)", a _new Ruby core feature_ since Ruby 2.0, that makes "monkey patching" a bit more acceptable.

 `using Icalendar::Scannable`